kasparmartens/website/content/publication/cgplvm.md

 publication_short = "Preprint (2018)"

 # Abstract and optional shortened version.
-abstract = "Gaussian Process Regression (GPR) and Gaussian Process Latent Variable Models (GPLVM) offer a principled way of performing probabilistic non-linear regression and dimensionality reduction.
-In this paper we propose a hybrid between the two, the covariate-GPLVM (c-GPLVM), to perform dimensionality reduction in the presence of covariate information (e.g. continuous covariates, class labels, or censored survival times).
-This construction lets us adjust for covariate effects and reveals meaningful latent structure which is not revealed when using GPLVM.
-Furthermore, we introduce structured decomposable kernels which will let us interpret how the fixed and latent inputs contribute to feature-level variation, e.g. identify the presence of a non-linear interaction.
-We demonstrate the utility of this model on applications in disease progression modelling from high-dimensional gene expression data in the presence of additional phenotypes."
+abstract = "The interpretation of complex high-dimensional data typically requires the use of dimensionality reduction techniques to extract explanatory low-dimensional representations.
+However, in many real-world problems these representations may not be sufficient to aid interpretation on their own, and it would be desirable to interpret the model in terms of the original features themselves.
+Our goal is to characterise how feature-level variation depends on latent low-dimensional representations, external covariates, and non-linear interactions between the two.
+In this paper, we propose to achieve this through a structured kernel decomposition in a hybrid Gaussian Process model which we call the Covariate Gaussian Process Latent Variable Model (c-GPLVM).
+We demonstrate the utility of our model on simulated examples and applications in disease progression modelling from high-dimensional gene expression data in the presence of additional phenotypes.
+In each setting we show how the c-GPLVM can extract low-dimensional structures from high-dimensional data sets whilst allowing a breakdown of feature-level variability that is not present in other commonly used dimensionality reduction approaches."

-abstract_short = "Dimensionality reduction is a key step towards gaining insights into complex high-dimensional data.
-However, real-life data often exhibits strong structure which is *a priori* known to us.
-This could be in various forms of covariate information (e.g. continuous measurements, class labels, or censored survival times).
-Here, we propose the covariate-GPLVM to learn a covariate-adjusted low-dimensional representation which would reveal meaningful latent structure shared across different class labels or covariate values."
+abstract_short = "The interpretation of complex high-dimensional data typically requires the use of dimensionality reduction techniques to extract explanatory low-dimensional representations.
+However, in many real-world problems these representations may not be sufficient to aid interpretation on their own, and it would be desirable to interpret the model in terms of the original features themselves.
+Our goal is to characterise how feature-level variation depends on latent low-dimensional representations, external covariates, and non-linear interactions between the two.
+In this paper, we propose to achieve this through a structured kernel decomposition in a hybrid Gaussian Process model which we call the Covariate Gaussian Process Latent Variable Model (c-GPLVM)."

 # Featured image thumbnail (optional)
 image_preview = "cGPLVM_cover.png"